CodePushGo/website/src/content/blog/en/integrity-checks-for-capacitor-updates.md

 **Quick Tip**: Automate rollback for failed updates and keep users informed during issues to maintain trust.

-This article dives into setting up a secure OTA infrastructure, cryptographic methods, and practical tools like Capgo to streamline the process.
+This article dives into setting up a secure OTA infrastructure, cryptographic methods, and practical tools like CodePushGo to streamline the process.

 ## Related video from YouTube